Equidimensional Isometric Extensions: Introduction

-This Corollary shows the strong interaction between codimension and regularity: The standard inclusion $S^1\hookrightarrow\R^2\times\{0\}\hookrightarrow\R^3$ can be extended to an isometric immersion $v\in C^{1,\alpha}(S^2,\R^3)$ in a unique way (up to reflection across the $\R^2\times\{0\}$-plane) provided $\alpha>\frac{2}{3}$ (see \cite{borisov1,borisov2,borisov4,borisov3,borisov5,delellis}), but infinitely many isometric extensions $v\in C^{1}(S^2,\R^3)$ exist (see \cite{wasem}).
-We will also show that no isometric extension $v\in C^1(S^2,\R^2)$ can exist.
+This Corollary shows the strong interaction between codimension and regularity: The standard inclusion $S^1\hookrightarrow\R^2\times\{0\}\hookrightarrow\R^3$ can be extended to an isometric immersion $v\in C^{1,\alpha}(S^2,\R^3)$ in a unique way (up to reflection across the $\R^2\times\{0\}$-plane) provided $\alpha>\frac{2}{3}$ (see \cite{borisov1,borisov2,borisov4,borisov3,borisov5,delellis}), but infinitely many isometric extensions $v\in C^1(S^2,\R^3)$ exist (see \cite{wasem}).
+The recent work of Cao and Sz\'ekelyhidi \cite{caolaszlo} indicates how this flexibility result can be improved to $v\in C^{1,\alpha}(S^2,\R^3)$, provided $\alpha<\frac17$.
+It is conjectured in \cite{caolaszlo} that for $n=2$, the techniques developed in \cite{inauen} can be adapted to improve the H\"older exponent further to $\alpha<\frac15$.
+In the case of codimension $0$, we will show that no isometric extension $v\in C^1(S^2,\R^2)$ exists.
 More precisely, we will show that the maps $v$ from Corollary \ref{collapse} cannot be locally $C^1$ nor locally injective, hence the restriction to Lipschitz maps is not excessive.